jackhuang007/appcenter-samples/examples/demo-kustomize/README.md

-# Create a directory app from a Git repo
+# Create a kustomize app from a Git repo

 ## Create a directory app
 ```bash